skaretk/disc-score-bot/README.md

 Currently supported commands:

-%files
-> Lists files stored in the channel

 %scores
 > Lists all scorecards and total scores

+%scores list course
+> List all courses stored

+%scores list date
+> Lists all dates for scorecards

-%scores course coursename
+%scores get course coursename
-> Search for all scorecards with coursename
+> Get all scorescards for the coursename

-%scores date 01.12.1990
+%scores get date 01.12.1990
 > Search for all scorecards with given date

-%scores date 01.12.1990 01.01.1991
+%scores get date 01.12.1990 01.01.1991
 > Search for all scorecards between dates

-%dates
+%files
-> Lists all dates for scorecards
+> Lists files stored in the channel

 Get started: